-Key Risks Associated Objectives HER POL 45 To ensure that peatland areas which are designated (or proposed for designation) as NHAs, SACs or SPAs are conserved for their ecological, climate regulation, archaeological, cultural and educational significance.
+Key Risks Associated Objectives <section-header>HER POL 45 To ensure that peatland areas which are designated (or proposed for designation) as NHAs, SACs or SPAs are conserved for their ecological, climate regulation, archaeological, cultural and educational significance.
 HER OBJ 44 To maintain and enhance our natural coastal defences to increase resilience to climate change.
-HER OBJ 45 To investigate how the County's natural coastal defences, can be enhanced to increase climate resilience of our coastal communities.
-HER POL 43 To promote best practice in the control of invasive species in the carrying out its functions in association with relevant authorities including TII and the Department of Transport.
+HER OBJ 45 To investigate how the County's natural coastal defences are increase climate on increase climate resilience to increase climate resilience of our coastal communities.</section-header> HER POL 43 To promote best practice in the control of invasive species in the carrying out its functions in association with relevant authorities including TII and the Department of Transport.
 HER POL 44 To require all development proposals to address the presence or absence of invasive alien species on proposed development sites and (if necessary) require applicants to prepare and submit an Invasive Species Management Plan where such a species exists to comply with the provisions of the European Communities (Birds and Natural Habitats) Regulations 2011-2015.